OriginProtocol/dshop/shop/README.md

 `cd` into /backend and run `npm run migrate`

-### Puppeteer package incompatability with Apple M1 Silicon-based Macs
+### Troubleshooting issues with Macs based on the Apple M1 chip

+Support for new macs that use the arm64 CPU architecture is growing, but limited.
+Until more support is available for the hardware, one might consider it best to [run the Terminal app using Rosetta 2].
+For those that prefer to use the Terminal's default settings:

+#### Puppeteer package incompatability
-If you encounter [this error](https://github.com/puppeteer/puppeteer/issues/6622) while running `yarn install` on a Mac with an M1 chip:
+If you encounter [this error](https://github.com/puppeteer/puppeteer/issues/6622) while running `yarn install`:

     error path-to-project/node_modules/puppeteer: Command failed.
     Exit code: 1